Newton-by-Tattenhall

 Newton is a settlement and as Newton-by-Tattenhall a former civil parish, now in the parish of Tattenhall and District in the Cheshire West and Chester district, and ceremonial county of Cheshire in England.
 In 2011 it had a population of 131, up from 116 in 2001.
-The civil parish was abolished in 2015 to form Tattenhall and District, part also went to Hargrave and Huxley.
+Newton-by-Tattenhall was formerly a township in the parish of Tattenhall, in 1866 Newton by Tattenhall became a separate civil parish, on 1 April 2015 the parish was abolished to form Tattenhall and District, part also went to Hargrave and Huxley.